Witiko/scm-at-arqmath3/paper/presentation.md

 - To tokenize LaTeX, we trained a byte pair encoding tokenizer with a vocabulary of size 50,000 on our LaTeX dataset.
-- To tokenize Tangent-L, we stripped leading and trailing hash signs from a formula representation and then split we split the remainder into tokens using pairs of hash signs separated by one or more space as the delimiter.
+- To tokenize Tangent-L, we stripped leading and trailing hash signs from a formula representation and then we split the remainder into tokens using pairs of hash signs separated by one or more spaces as the delimiter.
 - To tokenize text + LaTeX, we extended the tokenizer of `roberta-base` with the tokens recognized by our LaTeX tokenizer.